 1. Designate a remote advocate

-Have someone local join the meeting remotely to ensure the A/V setup functions correctly
+Have a local team member join the meeting remotely to ensure the A/V setup functions correctly

 One way to make the remote team members feel as included as the local ones is to designate a remote advocate.
 This is somebody local who’s physically at the meeting location, but calls in anyway to simulate the remote experience.
-That way, the remote advocate can suggest any necessary adjustments, while also ensuring that all of the audio and visual needs are working appropriately.
+That way, the remote advocate can quickly grab the speaker’s attention and suggest any necessary adjustments, while also ensuring that all of the audio and visual needs are working appropriately.

 2. Play some white noise during quiet activities